kirubasankars/turnstone/readme.md

 There are non-transactional commands as follows

+1. `AUTH <code>` to authenticate the current connection.
-1. `PING` simple health check, return PONG
+2. `PING` simple health check, return PONG
-2. `STAT` returns server stats.
+3. `STAT` returns server stats.
-3. `QUIT` terminate current client connection.
+4. `QUIT` terminate current client connection.
-4. `COMPACT` starts compaction on server.
+5. `COMPACT` starts compaction on server.

 ## How does it work?